2002 World Rally Championship

+Eventual champion Marcus Grönholm at the ceremonial start of the 2002 Rallye Deutschland.

 The 2002 World Rally Championship was the 30th season of the FIA World Rally Championship.
 The season consisted of 14 rallies.
 Marcus Grönholm won his second drivers' world championship in a Peugeot 206 WRC, ahead of Petter Solberg and Carlos Sainz.
 The manufacturers' title was won by Peugeot, ahead of Ford and Subaru.

 Calendar

 The 2002 championship was contested over fourteen rounds in Europe, Africa, South America and Oceania.